 Our Supervisor Series teaches managers and supervisors how to address concerns they have with those who report to them.
 Attendees will learn that UR Medicine EAP can be a resource when addressing an employee with job performance concerns.

-See our Supervisor Series flyer for upcoming dates and times.
+See our Supervisor Series page for upcoming dates and times.
 Enroll in our upcoming sessions through MyPath.